linozen/exocortex/content/refs/python-for-everybody.md

     print(key, val)
 ```

-#### Using Tuples as Keys in Dictionaries {#using-tuples-as-keys-in-dictionaries}
+#### Using Tuples as Keys in Dictionaries

-Because lists are not _hashable_, you need to use tuples if you want to
+Because lists are not _hashable_, you need to use tuples if you want to create
-create what's know as a _composite_ key in a dictionary.
-Think of a
+what's know as a _composite_ key in a dictionary.
+Think of a phonebook as
-phonebook as dictionary with a composite key (first name, name) mapped
+dictionary with a composite key (first name, name) mapped to numbers:
-to numbers:

 ```python
 directory[last,first] = number